Example 1: Blue Coat Proxy Logs

 [eventtype=bluecoat] web = enabled proxy = enabled

 Now that the tags have been created, we can verify that they are being applied.
 We search for the source type in the search view:

 Use the field picker to display the field "tag::eventtype" at the bottom of each event.
 Review the entries and look for the tag statements at the bottom of the log message.

-Now that the tags and field extractions are complete, the data should show up in the Splunk App for Enterprise Security.
-The extracted fields and the defined tags fit into the Web Center dashboard; therefore, the
+Now that the tags and field extractions are complete, the data should show up in the Splunk App for PCI Compliance.
+The extracted fields and the defined tags fit into the Network Traffic Activity dashboard; therefore, the

-Packaging the add-on makes it easy to deploy to other Splunk installs in your organization, or to post to Splunkbase for use in other organizations.
-To package an add-on you only need to provide some simple documentation an compress the files.
+Packaging the technology add-on makes it easy to deploy to other Splunk installs in your organization, or to post to Splunkbase for use in other organizations.
+To package a technology add-on you only need to provide some simple documentation an compress the files.

-Now that the add-on is complete, we create a
+Now that the technology add-on is complete, create a

-Package up the Blue Coat add-on by converting it into a zip archive named
+Package up the Blue Coat technology add-on by converting it into a zip archive named

 Example 2: OSSEC